nightwarriorftw/signals/README.md

 ## :beginner: About

-A simple project to demonstrate how to signals in django.
+A simple project to demonstrate how to signal works in django.

 Please refer my blog for more details :)